Course Reserve Guidelines and Copyright Information

 6. Please read the guidelines on copyright below if you wish to place photocopies on reserve.
 To place over 5 different photocopies on reserve, please bind them together in a folder.
 Books and media items may also be placed on reserve.

-7. Course reserves listings can be searched by keyword, course number, course name, faculty name, or item title at the LINKLINK.
+7. Course reserves listings can be searched by keyword, course number, course name, faculty name, or item title by searching the library's online catalog.
 Faculty can also choose to make their course reserve lists available to their students on Blackboard.

 Provisions & Constraints of Copyright Law